 Visit Billings Farm and Museum for a real glimpse of Vermont history and discover the other reason Vermont is named the green mountain state.
 Not only the home of a nationally-known dairy farm, the farm and surrounding area was also home to one of America's founding leaders of modern sustainability and land conservation.

-Go back in time for a day at colonial Williamsburg.
-Wondering what to do and see first?
-Here are a few helpful hints.
+Go back in time for a day at Colonial Williamsburg.

 Museum hop.
-D.C. is the go-to place for free museum admission (all of the Smithsonian museums are free); with new additions like the African American Museum of History and Culture and the east wing of the National Art Gallery, you’ll have plenty of options.
-Here are 15 other free things to do in D.C.!
+D.C. is the go-to place for free museum admission (all of the Smithsonian museums are free); with recent like the African American Museum of History and Culture and the east wing of the National Art Gallery, you'll have plenty of options.
+Here are other free things to do in D.C.!

 Take a ride on the Potomac Eagle Scenic Railroad and see if you can spot a bald eagle!